-If an organization discovers that a PI or co-PI on an active NSF award failed to disclose current support or in-kind contribution information12 as part of the proposal submission process (see PAPPG Chapter II.C.2.h), the AOR must submit the following information within 30 calendar days
+If an organization discovers that a PI or co-PI on an active NSF grant failed to disclose current support or in-kind contribution information12 as part of the proposal submission process (see

 12 The post-award disclosure requirement applies to current support (including in-kind contributions) that was active as of the date the proposal was submitted to NSF.
 See NSF Pre-award and Post-award Disclosures Relating to the Biographical Sketch and Current and Pending Support which has been developed to assist users in determining the types of activities that must be disclosed.